tfiers/phd/ReadMe.md

 Check out the following version of this repository and this ReadMe
 for instructions on how to reproduce the older, Python notebooks:
 > 👉 [Repository @ commit `56bc7f6` (Jan 8, 2022)](https://github.com/tfiers/phd/tree/56bc7f6)

+### Using the Python package `pkg/pyplotlib` in Julia

+- Activate your conda environment.
+Install matplotlib in it.
+- `pip install -e pkg/pyplotlib`
+- Add an environment variable `JULIA_PYTHONCALL_EXE`, pointing to the python executable of your active conda env (which can be found using `which python`).
+Example value: `C:\Users\tfiers\mambaforge\python`.